jupyter/notebook/docs/source/notebook.md

 ## Searching

-Jupyter Notebook has a special built-in search plugin for finding text within a notebook or other document, which uses the {kbd}`Ctrl-F` shortcut by default.
+Jupyter Notebook has an advanced built-in search plugin for finding text within a notebook or other document, which uses the {kbd}`Ctrl-F` shortcut by default.

 Your browser's `find` function will give unexpected results because it doesn't have